harshkhetan/Certificate-Management/README.md

 * Data stored is for a long term.
 * The security of records is guaranteed

+It has multiple issuers, all the issuers/ recipients register themselves to the system.

+Recipient have their own unique address; Issuer can also access recipient’s details from its address and issue certificate NFT tokens to the recipient.
+Whenever any recipient of the certificate must prove its certifications, he can simply send its address.

 #### Smart Contract:
 Smart contract is a code which runs on blockchain, and is analogous to a traditional contract, but also automatically enforce the required obligations.
 A smart contract is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract.
 Smart contracts allow the performance of credible transactions without third parties.
 >Note: Smart contract can be also made open sourced, and available to all.